Subcutaneous emphysema

 Subcutaneous emphysema (SCE, SE) occurs when gas or air accumulates and seeps under the skin, where normally no gas should be present.
-Subcutaneous refers to the subcutaneous tissue, and emphysema refers to trapped air pockets resembling the pneumatosis seen in pulmonary emphysema.
+Subcutaneous refers to the subcutaneous tissue, and emphysema refers to trapped air pockets.
 Since the air generally comes from the chest cavity, subcutaneous emphysema usually occurs around the upper torso, such as on the chest, neck, face, axillae and arms, where it is able to travel with little resistance along the loose connective tissue within the superficial fascia.
 Subcutaneous emphysema has a characteristic crackling-feel to the touch, a sensation that has been described as similar to touching warm Rice Krispies.
 This sensation of air under the skin is known as subcutaneous crepitation, a form of crepitus.

 Numerous etiologies of subcutaneous emphysema have been described.
 Pneumomediastinum was first recognized as a medical entity by Laennec, who reported it as a consequence of trauma in 1819.
 Later, in 1939, at Johns Hopkins Hospital, Dr. Louis Hamman described it in postpartum woman; indeed, subcutaneous emphysema is sometimes known as Hamman's syndrome.
 However, in some medical circles, it can instead be more commonly known as Macklin's Syndrome after L. Macklin, in 1939, and C.C. and M.T.
 Macklin, in 1944, who cumulatively went on to describe the pathophysiology in more detail.